Professional Builder profiles a charity that is hoping to make the difference in the battle to improve mental health in the construction industry.

 “Our initial 2017 pilot has evolved into a formal programme, which has gone on to develop a network of over 190 Supporter organisations through which we have reached over 185,000 workers with our message.
 This means we have surpassed our initial goal of reaching 100,000 workers in our first year.

-“We’re addressing all of the root causes, whether they be stress, financial pressures, or drug and alcohol abuse, whilst also raising awareness and encouraging conversations.
+“We’re addressing all of the root causes, whether they be stress, financial pressures, or drugs UK and alcohol abuse, whilst also raising awareness and encouraging conversations.
 It’s about creating a safe space where individuals can find help, and building relationships with colleagues and superiors, and we want to help organisations on that journey.
 That’s why Mates in Mind prides itself on providing a programme for addressing mental health in the workplace which is bespoke to that organisation, and we will assess where they are now and what they want to achieve.
 That could range from access to a nationwide network of counsellors, to technical support for managers.”

 The difference between our physical and mental conditions, of course, is that the latter is hidden in plain sight.
 It’s simply not possible to tell just from looking at someone if they are suffering from a debilitating level of depression – and that makes communication key.
 “People will generally only reach out for support at a time of crisis,” concludes Stephen.
 “If you remove the stigma associated with mental health issues then an individual is more likely to seek support at a much earlier stage, and that’s why the perception of the problem is central to our ambitions”.